 Christopher and Rebekah Lowe both grew up in Christian homes and were saved at a young age.
 As a young child, Christopher desired to serve the Lord, but lost focus during his high school years.
 He pursued a degree in electrical engineering and was commissioned as an officer in the United States Air Force.
 On his first duty assignment, he attended a local Baptist church.
 It was during this service the Lord called him into full-time Christian service.
 Both Christopher and Rebekah attended Ambassador Baptist College, where they met and were married.

-During the Canadian National Preachers Conference in September of 2013 at Pembina Valley Baptist Church, the Lord called Christopher and Rebekah to become missionaries to the people of Western Canada.
+During the Canadian National Preachers Conference in September of 2013 at Pembina Valley Baptist Church, the Lord called Christopher and Rebekah to become missionaries and they are now serving in Thompson, Manitoba.

 Clarence & Leslie were married September 8, 1990, and began serving the Lord together at Emmanuel Baptist Church.
 Clarence was active in visitation, special music, teaching Sunday School, and in the Christian school.
 Leslie ran the church music and nursery ministries.
 They lived in Dryden for nine years and then moved to Brantford, Ontario.
 In 2001, the Lord called the Moore family to Lattimore, North Carolina where Brother Clarence attended Ambassador Baptist College.
 He graduated with a Bachelors Degree in Biblical Studies with majors in Bible and music.
 God blessed Brother Clarence with opportunities to travel to the countries of the Philippines and Spain where he helped lead church work groups in various building projects.